 A person can take several steps to manage optimal blood glucose levels and avoid conditions like hyperglycemia.
-Some tips that you can follow to ensure a controlled blood sugar are:
+Some tips that you can follow to ensure controlled blood sugar are

 Balancing portions at meals, make sure that you have a meal that has a healthy quantity of proteins, complex carbs, fibre and healthy fats.

 Our body must have optimal blood sugar levels to keep it fit and healthy.
-On the other hand, a sustained case of irregular or extreme blood sugar levels can cause several medical complications to our body, the most important of them being diabetes.
+On the other hand, a sustained case of irregular or extreme blood sugar levels can cause several medical complications in our bodies, the most important of them being diabetes.
 Apart from this, most often, obesity is a natural fallout.

 Therefore you must watch your blood sugar levels and look at healthy ways of managing your weight.
 So, people should maintain their blood glucose levels below 99 mg/dl.